Balance Firmness with Relationship

 The team idea helps children recognize the relational component of family life instead of simply emphasizing the task of getting things done.
 As you talk about teamwork and unity your family will recognize the benefits and see the privileges associated with being a part of your family.

-Children and parents should be friends, but don’t let that desire weaken your limit setting.
+Parents should be friends with their children, but don’t let that desire weaken your limit setting.
 One mom of three teens said, “I used to feel bad when I had to say ‘No’ because I thought they’d be mad at me.
 Now I’ve learned to make a decision and enforce it because it’s the right thing to do.
 They may get mad, but I have to do it because I’m their mom.
 After they settle down, they know I did it for their own good.”

 Maintaining a balance between tasks and relationship is essential for good parenting.
 If you find yourself erring on one side or the other you’ll see negative symptoms in your children.